The writing competitions are now closed.

 Please specify the audience you are writing for, include a one-page synopsis of your story and give the word count of the finished novel, if complete.
 12 pt, double-spaced, not previously published.
-Please combine the 3000 words and one-page synopsis into ONE file before uploading.
+Please combine the 3000 words and one-page synopsis into ONE file.

 Writing Magazine & Writers' Weekend Short Story Competition

-Entrants are invited to submit quality short stories or flash fiction on any subject, theme or period (no children’s stories).
+Entrants are invited to submit quality short stories on any subject, theme or period (no children’s stories).
 Length 1500-3000 words for each entry.
 Each entry must be a complete story.
 Entries will be judged on their originality and excellent story-telling qualities.

 Sponsored and Judged by Writing Magazine

-First Prize: £250 and publication in Writing Magazine in 2020, and a one-year subscription to Writing Magazine.
+First Prize: £250, publication in Writing Magazine in 2021, and a one-year subscription to Writing Magazine.